prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ## Test Your Adapter

-This chapter will guide you through the creation of automated unit tests to cover your bid adapter code and bidder parameters JSON Schema.
+This section will guide you through the creation of automated unit tests to cover your bid adapter code and bidder parameters JSON Schema.
 We use GitHub Action Workflows to ensure the code you submit passes validation.
 You can run the same validation locally with this command:

 ```bash
 ./validate.sh --nofmt --cov --race 10